phpMussel/phpMussel/_docs/readme.zh.md

 - This directive should generally be disabled unless it's required为correct functionality of phpMussel on your specific system.
 Normally，when disabled，when phpMussel detects the presence of elements在`$_FILES` array()，it'll attempt to initiate a scan of the文件that those elements represent，and，if those elements are blank or empty，phpMussel will return an error message.
 This是proper behaviour为phpMussel。However，为some CMS，empty elements in `$_FILES` can occur as a result of the natural behaviour of those CMS，or errors may be reported when there aren't any，in which case，the normal behaviour为phpMussel will be interfering with the normal behaviour of those CMS.
 If such a situation occurs为you，enabling this option will instruct phpMussel to not attempt to initiate scans为such empty elements，ignore them when found和to not return any related error messages，thus allowing continuation of the page request.
 0 - OFF，1 - ON。

 "only_allow_images"
-- If you only expect or only intend to allow images to be uploaded to your system or CMS，和if you absolutely don't require any文件other than images to be uploaded to your system or CMS，this directive should be enabled，but should otherwise be disabled.
+- If you only expect or only intend to allow images to be uploaded在您的系统 or CMS，和if you absolutely don't require any文件other than images to be uploaded在您的系统 or CMS，this directive should be enabled，but should otherwise be disabled.
 If this directive是enabled，it'll instruct phpMussel to indiscriminately block any uploads identified as non-image files，without scanning them.
 This may reduce processing time和memory usage为attempted uploads of non-image files.
 0 - OFF，1 - ON。

 ####"heuristic" (Category)
 Heuristic directives。